Chapter Ⅰ General Provisions

 The terms used in the Act shall be defined as follows:

-1. Employee means a person who is hired by an employer to work for wages.
+1. Worker means a person who is hired by an employer to work for wages.

-5. Dispatched entity means a unit that is actually ordering and supervising a dispatched workers doing the work in accordance with a dispatching contract.
+8. Dispatch-requiring entity means an entity that is actually supervising and managing a dispatched worker doing his/her job in accordance with a dispatch-requiring contract.

-6. Dispatched worker means a worker who is employed by a dispatching entity and actually works for the dispatched entity.
+9. Dispatched worker means a worker who is employed by a dispatching entity but actually works for the dispatch-requiring entity.

 The term “competent authority” referred to in the Act shall be the Ministry of Labor at the central level, the municipal government at the municipal level, and the county (city) government at the county (city) level.